jarovo/howto-be-a-man-with-love/The-HowTwo.md

 ## Check yourself.
  * Be honest to yourself and to the others.
  * Pay your dues.
 Another borrowing won't patch the dept black-hole.
-Perhaps seek some professional finantial advisor before it is too late!
+Perhaps seek some professional financial advisor before it is too late!
  * Check your body and posture.
 Are you healthy?
 Are you overweight or does some part of you look weak?
 You should fix yourself.
  * Does your dress represent who you really are or at least who you want to be?
 Is it intentional that the top doesn't match the bottom or left the right?
-Symetries matter man!
+Symmetries matter man!
  * Are you in a good mood?
 Don't pull the girl down with you.
  * Check your shoes as well.
 Are they dirty?
 Girls are chcecking the shoes for some reason.
  * Do you smell without a deodorant or antiperspirant?
 People tend to not smell themselves.
-If your diet is spicy or perhaps unbalanced, you may need to spice you up wit some cologne or in worst case as spray.
+If your diet is spicy or perhaps unbalanced, you may need to spice you up wit some cologne or in worst case a spray.

 ## Check the girl
  * Does she look healthy to you?
 If not, can you help her?
 If yes, it is a plus for you!